teorth/equational_theories/home_page/index.md

 Current visualizations, updated automatically:
 - A tool for exploring the graph of equation implications is available [here](https://teorth.github.io/equational_theories/implications).
-- An experimental tool to interactively explore a Hasse diagram of the graph is available [here](https://tsyrklevi.ch/eqviz/index.html?2)
+- [Graphiti](https://teorth.github.io/equational_theories/graphiti) is a tool for visualizing the implication graph.

 For guidelines on how to contribute, see the [CONTRIBUTING.md](https://github.com/teorth/equational_theories/blob/main/CONTRIBUTING.md) file.
 Participants are requested to abide by [our code of conduct](https://github.com/teorth/equational_theories/blob/main/CODE_OF_CONDUCT.md).